pschafran/purc/README.md

 # PURC: Pipeline for Untangling Reticulate Complexes

 ## **Overview** ##
-PURC is a pipeline for extracting alleles from amplicon sequencing data (PacBio, Illumina,...etc), de-multiplexing them (labeling each sequence with its locus and source sample), and cleaning them (clustering sequences, removing chimeras).
-It is geared toward analyzing polyploid species complexes; the final output of a full run includes an alignment for each locus with each homeolog or allele sequence in the amplicon data labeled with the source sample information and amount of coverage.
+PURC is a pipeline for extracting alleles or homeologs from amplicon sequencing data (PacBio, Illumina, etc), de-multiplexing them (labeling each sequence with its locus and source sample), and cleaning them (clustering sequences, removing chimeras).
+It is geared toward analyzing polyploid species complexes but is also effective for other applications; the final output of a full run includes an alignment for each locus with each homeolog or allele sequence in the amplicon data labeled with the source sample information and amount of coverage.

+PURC allows users to extract and analyze all the copies of a given locus present in an amplicon pool, so is particularly useful in cases such as the study of polyploid complexes or large gene families, which were historically tractable only via time- and expense-intensive cloning approaches.
+Within a single run users can analyse as many accessions as they like, limited only by the desired coverage/allele and the number of sequences that can be uniquely linked back to their source samples.
+PURC can perform this linking using barcode sequences, locus identity, or phylogenetic information.
+For example, within a single run an individual barcode can be used multiple times if the locus is different, or if the accessions can be distinguished phylogenetically (i.e., of different genera or other clades that can be distinguished using BLAST).
+While it is most useful in cases where multiple copies of fairly long sequences have been amplified from individual accessions, it also (when used on PacBio sequencing data) provides considerable cost- and time savings for sequencing classic "single-copy" markers, such as those from the plastid or mitochondrion.

 Rough outline of PURC's workflow:

-* Check concatemers and split them if requested (more on concatemers [here](https://github.com/PacificBiosciences/cDNA_primer/wiki/Artificial-concatemers,-PCR-chimeras,-and-fusion-genes))
+* Optional: scan for concatemers and split them into their component sequences (more on concatemers [here](https://github.com/PacificBiosciences/cDNA_primer/wiki/Artificial-concatemers,-PCR-chimeras,-and-fusion-genes))
-* Identify barcodes and remove them
+* Identify and remove barcode sequences
-* Trim primers and other adapters
+* Trim primers and other adapter sequences
-* Assign each read to specimen based on the barcode and user-specified reference database
+* Assign each read to its source specimen based on the barcode and a user-specified list of reference sequences
-* Cluster and remove chimeric sequences, iteratively
+* Cluster sequences and remove chimeric sequences, iteratively
 * Woop woop

-Note that PURC works on Mac machines.
+Note that we designed PURC for Mac OSX.
 We have not tested it on Linux or PCs.
-[TODO]

 ## **Quick Start** ##
 ### Step 1: setup ###
-PURC consists of purc.py and a number of dependencies.
+PURC consists of purc.py (and two other variations-- xx, xx--that we describe below) and a number of dependencies.
 We bundled most of the dependencies (cutadapt, muscle and usearch) together in the distribution.
 To get the dependencies in place, cd to the purc directory, and type:
 ```
 #!shell
 ./install_dependencies.sh